-KIN/S 193A - Softball I (.50-1.00)
+KIN/S 193A - Softball I (0.50 - 1.00)

 Instruction in the beginning-level skills, techniques, strategies, and rules of the sport of softball.
 Emphasis on improvement of overall fitness and development of life-long behavioral skills.

-A maximum of 4 units of activity courses will transfer to the UC or CSU.
+A maximum of 4 units of activity courses will transfer to the UC.
+Some

-KIN/S 193B - Softball II (.50-1.00)
+KIN/S 193B - Softball II (0.50 - 1.00)

 Instruction in the intermediate-level skills, techniques, strategies, and rules of the sport of softball.
 Emphasis on improvement of overall fitness and development of life-long behavioral skills.

-A maximum of 4 units of activity courses will transfer to the UC or CSU.
+A maximum of 4 units of activity courses will transfer to the UC.
+Some

-KIN/S 193C - Softball III (.50-1.00)
+KIN/S 193C - Softball III (0.50 - 1.00)

 Instruction in the intermediate/advanced-level skills, techniques, strategies, and rules of the sport of softball.
 Emphasis on improvement of overall fitness and development of life-long behavioral skills.

-A maximum of 4 units of activity courses will transfer to the UC or CSU.
+A maximum of 4 units of activity courses will transfer to the UC.
+Some

-KIN/S 193D - Softball IV (.50-1.00)
+KIN/S 193D - Softball IV (0.50 - 1.00)

 Instruction in the advanced-level skills, techniques, strategies, and rules of the sport of softball.
 Emphasis on improvement of overall fitness and development of life-long behavioral skills.

-A maximum of 4 units of activity courses will transfer to the UC or CSU.
+A maximum of 4 units of activity courses will transfer to the UC.
+Some

-KIN/S 248A - Competitive Tennis I (.50-1.00)
+KIN/S 248A - Competitive Tennis I (0.50 - 1.00)

 Performance-based course designed for students who have the desire to advance their tennis game to a beginning/intermediate competitive level.
 Development of the psychological and performance skills associated with competitive tennis.
 Students may enroll a maximum of four times in any tennis or competitive tennis courses.
-UC/CSU will determine units granted after transfer.

-Prerequisite: None.
 Departmental Recommendation: Competitive tennis experience in high school and/or USTA league/tournament play or play at a level that will support beginning/intermediate competitive play.
-Applicable: UC, CSU, Associate Degree Applicable.